 One of the main treatment options for phobia is Therapy.
 Psychotherapy or talk therapy can provide individuals with the tools and techniques to effectively develop coping skills and strategies to overcome their fear of particular objects or situations.
 The different types of techniques used to treat phobias include:

-• Exposure therapy is another specific form of Therapy often used to treat phobias.
 In this therapeutic approach, the therapist exposes individuals to their feared object or situation gradually and controlled.
-By repeatedly experiencing the fear-inducing stimulus, individuals learn that their anxiety decreases.
-Exposure therapy can be conducted in various ways, such as through imaginal exposure (mentally visualizing the feared situation), virtual reality simulations, or real-life exposure.
+By repeatedly experiencing the fear-inducing trigger, individuals learn that their fear is unfounded and the trigger is actually safe.
 The ultimate goal is to desensitize individuals to the phobic stimulus, enabling them to face their fears with reduced anxiety.

 Debunk a few myths over phobias.